bcgov/designatedlands/README.md

     **Windows**

     The [pgxn client](https://github.com/dvarrazzo/pgxnclient) does not work on Windows.
-See `scripts\lostgis_windows.bat` for a guide to installing the required functions.
+See `scripts/lostgis_windows.bat` for a guide to installing the required functions.

 5. Install designatedlands package: